-Tem Crite plate section and eria Description 2 Abstract Briefly outline the project purpose, preliminary results and next steps.
-3 Key messages List at least 3 key messages or preliminary results for the year in concise bullets.
-4 Project objectives Summarize the project objectives and/or your research and monitoring questions in concise bullets.
+Tem Crite plate section and ria Description 2 Abstract • Briefly outline the project purpose, preliminary results and next steps.
+3 Key messages • List at least 3 key messages or preliminary results for the year in concise bullets.
+4 Project objectives • Summarize the project objectives and/or your research and monitoring questions in concise bullets.
 5 Relevance to cumulative impact monitoring and research Identify the contribution(s) to understanding cumulative impacts and/or environmental trends.

-Project progress Compare your project progress to the timeline we approved in your proposal.
+6 Project progress • Compare your project progress to the timeline we approved in your proposal.
 Is it on track?
-Changes to the project Identify whether anything changed after we approved your proposal.
+7 Changes to the project Identify whether anything changed after we approved your proposal.
 This includes key activities, timelines (completion dates), and funding arrangements.
 Explain any delays in the project timelines.
-Deliverables Update us on each deliverable you outlined in the Deliverables and Communication Plan in your proposal, including community reporting.
+8 Deliverables Update us on each deliverable you outlined in the Deliverables and Communication Plan in your proposal, including community reporting.
 Explain any changes or delays.
-Key project tasks for the next year Concisely list key activities planned for the next funding year.
-Budget (template spreadsheet) Eligible costs are listed in Appendix I. Complete the provided budget spreadsheet that includes: 1.
+9 Key project tasks for the next year • Concisely list key activities planned for the next funding year.
+10 Budget (template spreadsheet) Eligible costs are listed in Appendix E. Complete the provided budget spreadsheet that includes: 1.
 Confirmed funding sources for the year you are reporting on (tab LAST YEAR) 2.
 Detailed financial requirements for the next fiscal years.
 3. All the funding you requested for the next year.
 List all the sources with detail.
-Changes to the project Deliverables Key project tasks for the next year Budget

-- 2. Financial report (mandatory)-This report summarizes how you spent your funds.
+- Financial report (mandatory)-This report summarizes how you spent your funds.
 The organization's financial division usually writes this report.
 Upon request, a template can be provided.
 We do not share financial reports publicly. - 3.
 Community reporting (mandatory)-This is an ongoing requirement throughout your project.
 You must present key results to at least one relevant northern meeting every year.